taoteg/data-manipulation/slides/etl-load.md

 In order to make the load process efficient, it is helpful to disable any constraints and indexes before the load and enable them back only after the load completes.

-The referential integrity needs to be maintained by ETL tool to ensure consistency.
+The referential integrity needs to be maintained by the ETL tools to ensure consistency.